-- For a first offense, that the child performs two hundred (200) hours of community service AND have his/her driver's license taken away for no more than a year.
+- For a first offense, that the child performs two hundred (200) hours of community service in Nevada AND have his/her driver's license taken away for no more than a year.

 - For a second offense, that the child performs two hundred to six hundred (200 - 600) hours of community service AND have his/her driver's license taken away for ninety (90) days to two years.

 If the child does not have a drivers license to revoke, then the child may not receive a license for the ordered time period.
 If the child is not old enough to drive, then the suspension will be imposed once the child reaches driving age.
 And if the child already has his/her license suspended, then the court will order an additional delay to run consecutively with the previous order.8

 If a child handles a gun in violation of Nevada's hunting laws, a juvenile court will revoke the child's hunting license and order that the child does not receive another license for at least two years or until he/she is eighteen (whichever is later).9